maria-antoniak/goodreads-scraper/README.md

 We recommend running these services from the command line, as the usage instructions below describe.

-However, we have also created a Jupyter notebook tutorial that demonstrates proper usage (out of date as of 05.10.2021).
+However, we've also created a Jupyter notebook tutorial that demonstrates proper usage (out of date as of 05.10.2021).

 Please note that these services may not work consistently from a Jupyter notebook environment and that the tutorial is mostly intended for demonstration purposes.